ailiita/Capstone1/README.md

 - [Dockerfile](https://github.com/ailiita/Capstone1/blob/main/Dockerfile)

 ## Data Description
 The dataset used for this analysis can be downloaded [here](https://www.kaggle.com/datasets/naiyakhalid/flood-prediction-dataset).
-It comprises numerous features, each representing a distinct parameter that influences flood occurrence and severity.
-These parameters include environmental factors such as monsoon intensity, river management, and topography drainage, as well as human-related factors like encroachments and societal vulnerability.
-Each row in the dataset corresponds to a specific region, with the columns providing scores for each parameter in that region.
-These scores quantify the level or impact of each parameter in the respective region, offering a comprehensive view of the contributing factors to flood risk.
+It contains features that can influence flood occurrence and severity.
+Among these features, environmental factors, as well as human-related factors.
+Each row corresponds to a specific region, with the columns providing scores for each parameter in that region.
+These scores quantify the level or impact of each parameter in the respective region to flood risk.
 No further info about the regions, or countries were given.

 - MonsoonIntensity: Higher volumes of rain during monsoons increase the probability of floods.
 - TopographyDrainage: The drainage capacity based on the region's topography.
 Efficient drainage can help drain rainwater and reduce the risk of floods.